zalando/postgres-operator/docs/user.md

 active MITM attacks.
 In this section we show how to specify a custom TLS certificate which is mounted in the database pods via a K8s Secret.

-Before applying these changes, the operator must also be configured with the `spilo_fsgroup` set to the GID matching the postgres user group.
-If the value is not provided, the cluster will default to `103` which is the GID from the default spilo image.
+Before applying these changes, in k8s (not in OpenShift) the operator must also be configured with the `spilo_fsgroup` set to the GID matching the postgres user group.
+If you don't know the value, use `103` which is the GID from the default spilo image (`spilo_fsgroup=103` in the cluster request spec).
+If the value is not provided and you are in k8s (not OpenShift), the certificates will not have proper permissions and the server will not work as desired.

 Upload the cert as a kubernetes secret:
 ```sh